 Mount Grizim is a mountain next to Nablus and the Samaritans once numbered millions in the region.
 The modern status is unique.
 They were granted Israeli citizenship after the conquest of the West Bank in 1967, continue to hold Jordanian citizenship, and also hold ID cards from the Palestinian Authority.

-The weekly Nablus Tour offered by Green Olive tours visits the Samaritan village and meets with Priest Husney Cohen.
+The weekly Nablus Tour offered by Green Olive tours visits the Samaritan village, meets with Priest Husney Cohen, and ascends the holy mountain which today contains the remains of a Byzantine Church, much of it built with recut stones from an earlier Roman edifice.